 Let me explain.

 Before we get onto why the 1976 team is the greatest, I would like to suggest to ESPN that if you want to cover something in depth – maybe talk about Adolph Rupp, who cheated constantly.
 He was also a racist.
-How about John Wooden and Sam Gilbert, and the cheating that ran rampant at UCLA.
+How about John Wooden and Sam Gilbert and the cheating that ran rampant at UCLA?
 I could go on and on with better vehicles for 30 for 30 episodes, but we all know that ESPN has turned into a political vehicle that is tied to sports.

 The Hoosiers had a lofty goal in 1976.
-Not only were they determined to win the Big Ten and a National Championship, they wanted to go undefeated.
+Not only were they determined to win the Big Ten and a National Championship, but they also wanted to go undefeated.
 The team had a head start on the rest of the college basketball world as they stayed on campus through the summer and played daily.

-Determination would not be a problem with this team.
+The determination would not be a problem with this team.

 The Hoosiers began their year against the defending national champion UCLA Bruins.
-The game was over before it started as the Hoosiers looked like men and the Bruins looked like boys.
-They dismantled the Bruins by 20 points and let the nation know why they (the Hoosiers) were ranked the number one team in the country.
+The game was over before it started, as the Hoosiers looked like men, and the Bruins looked like boys.
+They dismantled the Bruins by 20 points and let the nation know why they (the Hoosiers) were ranked the number-one team in the country.

 The Hoosiers used the same starting lineup for 26 of their 32 games during the season.
-May and Tom Abernethy were the forwards, Kent Benson started at center and Quinn Buckner and Bobby Wilkerson lead the backcourt.
+May and Tom Abernethy were the forwards, Kent Benson started at center and Quinn Buckner and Bobby Wilkerson led the backcourt.
 They were the perfect five guys to run Knight’s motion offense.
 May was an excellent player, but for the most part, they were a well-coached team that played the way they were instructed.

-During the early part of the season, the Hoosiers had some close calls, including an overtime win over Kentucky, and a three-point victory over Notre Dame.
-The Hoosiers started the 1976 Big Ten season with nine straight wins but unlike 1975, most of these games were competitive.
+During the early part of the season, the Hoosiers had some close calls, including an overtime win over Kentucky and a three-point victory over Notre Dame.
+The Hoosiers started the 1976 Big Ten season with nine straight wins, but unlike 1975, most of these games were competitive.
 Then came the matchup at Assembly Hall with Michigan.
 It didn’t look good.
 The undefeated dream was about to die.
 IU trailed 60-58 with 10 seconds remaining.
 Buckner drove to the right for a jump shot.
 His shot bounced off the rim.
 Reserve guard Jim Crews missed on a follow.
 Benson, Wilkerson, and May hovered near the basket.
 Benson tipped the ball in as time expired.
-Crews ability to keep the ball alive, and get it to the front of the rim saved the perfect season.
+Crews ability to keep the ball alive and get it to the front of the rim saved the perfect season.

 In the regional semifinals, they beat No. 7 Alabama 74–69 behind the play of May (25 points, 16 rebounds).
 Alabama led 69–68 when May hit a jump shot with 2:02 left.
-At the time, coach Knight called this Alabama team the best of any of his teams had faced.
-The regional finals would not be any easier as the Hoosiers faced the second-ranked Marquette Warriors, coached by Al McGuire who would be crowned national champions in 1977.
+At the time, coach Knight called this Alabama team the best of any of his teams they had faced.
+The regional finals would not be any easier as the Hoosiers faced the second-ranked Marquette Warriors, coached by Al McGuire, who would be crowned national champions in 1977.
 McGuire attempted to contain May by using a box-and-one defense.
 May scored 15 points and sat out 13 minutes with foul problems.
 Marquette was 27–2 on the year.
 The Hoosiers still won by a score of 66-55.
 They had earned a spot in the final four in Philadelphia.

 The Hoosiers were now one win away from a perfect season.
 They had to defeat the Michigan Wolverines, ranked No. 7 in the country.
 Michigan led by six at halftime.
 The Hoosiers ultimately prevailed 86–68 behind May’s 26 points.
-Buckner chipped in with 16, and Benson named the outstanding player in the tournament, scored 25.
+Buckner chipped in with 16, and Benson, named the outstanding player in the tournament, scored 25.

-I know there are people that look at teams like Lew Alcindor’s UCLA Bruins and say the Hoosiers wouldn’t be able to match up with him.
+I know some people look at teams like Lew Alcindor’s UCLA Bruins and say the Hoosiers wouldn’t be able to match up with them.
 But this Hoosiers team had intangibles.
-I think it’s very likely they would have beaten any team that they played.
-They had the greatest coach of all-time in Knight, who knew exactly which buttons to push to get his players to play at their absolute best.
-They had great on-court leadership from guard Buckner and a veteran leader like May.
+I think it’s very likely they would have beaten any team they played.
+They had the greatest coach of all time in Knight, who knew exactly which buttons to push to get his players to play at their absolute best.
+They had outstanding on-court leadership from guard Buckner and a veteran leader like May.